-Recently, Tim has been commissioned by the Aeolus Quartet for a new work.
+Recently, Tim has been commissioned by the Aeolus Quartet, Ensemble 39, and the Lincoln Center Trombone Quartet for new works.
 Festival Mozaic has also commissioned a chamber work from Tim for their 50th anniversary season in 2020.
 Tim has been commissioned by the Penn State Behrend School of Humanities and Social Sciences in 2017, the Cavani String Quartet in 2014 and the Kandinsky Trio in celebration of their 25th anniversary in 2012.
 The 2009 soundSCAPE Composition Prize resulted in a commission from the soundSCAPE Faculty Ensemble: Fragments of a Time and Place.
 It was premiered in Maccagno, Italy by Tony Arnold, Tom Rosenkranz, Aiyun Huang, and Beth Schneider.
 Other commissions include incidental music for the Cleveland Shakespeare Festival's production of Antony and Cleopatra and the Virginia Tech Department of Theatre's production of Gao Xingjian’s The Other Shore.

 Tim earned his DMA and MM in composition at the Cleveland Institute of Music, studying with Keith Fitch and Margaret Brouwer.
 Tim earned his BA in composition and sound engineering from Virginia Tech studying with Kent Holliday and Patrick Simpson.

 A perpetual student, Tim is also a dedicated teacher.
 He was a Visiting Instructor of Theory and Composition at the College of William and Mary and guest lecturer at Virginia Tech in 2012-13.
 In Williamsburg, he also coached chamber music for the chamber program of the Williamsburg Youth Symphony Orchestra.
 Prior to this appointment, Tim taught theory and composition at the Cleveland Institute of Music, Case Western Reserve University, and in the Preparatory Department at CIM.
-Currently, Tim is the Associate Director of the New York Youth Symphony Composition Program and is a theory and ear training faculty for the Music Advancement Program at The Juilliard School.
+From 2015-2019 Tim was the Associate Director of the New York Youth Symphony Composition Program.
+From 2016-2019, Tim was a theory and ear training faculty for the Music Advancement Program at The Juilliard School.
 As part of The Juilliard School's 2018 Beethoven-a-thon at the New York Public Library for the Performing Arts, Tim presented on a comparative study of Beethoven's manuscript of Op.
 18 No. 2 (part of the NYPL collection) and Michaelangelo's sketches for the Sistine Chapel ceiling on the way their sketches reveal certain priorities in their creative processes.

 JUILLIARD CHAMBER MUSIC MANAGER